dpjanes/node-iotdb/docs/atomic-theory.md

 http://ontology.tno.nl/saref/
 https://w3id.org/saref#LevelControlFunction

-Here's the SAREF definition of something that can control brightness.
-Note that SAREF is much looser that the other standards we are surveying here, but also that it's much more flexible in that we can "drop it in" to other descriptions because of their use of Linked Data and this flexibility.
+Here&apos;s the SAREF definition of something that can control brightness.
+Note that SAREF is much looser that the other standards we are surveying here, but also that it&apos;s much more flexible in that we can "drop it in" to other descriptions because of their use of Linked Data and this flexibility.

 	rdfs:comment
 	 An actuating function that allows to do level adjustments of an actuator in a certain range (e.g., 0%-100%), such as dimming a light or set the speed of an electric motor.